uipath-certification/uipath-certification.github.io/_posts/2020-9-9-sell-describe-anchor.md

 Option A is correct.

-This is the very definition and use of Anchors
+This is the very definition and use of the <a href="https://www.rpacertified.com/2021/04/03/uipath-anchor-base-example-tutorial.html">UiPath Anchor Base</a> activity.